bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 height="1.759047462817148in"}

 The output is drastically different now after adding just two lines of code.
-Just like this, you can keep adding steps inside your \@keyframes rule to make it even more dynamic and add the desired animation effects.
+Just like this, you can keep adding steps inside your &commat;keyframes rule to make it even more dynamic and add the desired animation effects.
-Animation property and \@keyframes rule can be used in very creative ways to enhance a web page.
+Animation property and &commat;keyframes rule can be used in very creative ways to enhance a web page.

 # Animation examples